 Small Town.
 Big Heart.

 Discover the “wall of a thousand drawers” at Wakarusa Hardware, or search for your favorite childhood sweets and sodas at the Wakarusa Dime Store and sample their famous jumbo jelly beans.
+Cook’s Pizza is a favorite around town for pizza or ice cream, and The Garage Coffee Shop is a new addition.
 For those that need to satisfy their sweet tooth, plan your visit around the Maple Syrup Festival held in late April.